nazaninsbr/Irainian-Holiday-Crawler/README.md

 You can use whichever feels more credible to you.

+### Don't Use The Notebook

 The Jupyter Notebook is the dirty version of the code and is basically what I used to figure out how to get the date.
 If you want to use this I would not suggest using the notebook.
+You could however use it to see the output formats and ... .